LesleyHilton/web-sprint-challenge-advanced-css-and-intro-js/README.md

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

+Please answer the following questions below, you may edit the readme file to include your answers below the question.

+1. How would you describe acessibility on the web to someone new to programming?

+Accessibility on the web is about makeing the internet accessible to all.
+We need to understand that people with disabilities need access to the sites we design.
+They rely on screen readers and other devices to gain access to the web.
+We must not assume that everyone has perfect vision.

+2. Talk about 3 different things you can do to ensure your website is accessible.

+As web designers, we can use semantic HTML tags, so that machines can know what our pages are about.
+We also must use scalable units of measurement so that those with visual impairments can read the content on our sites.
+We can also fill out our alt attributes for the images we use, in case a person cannot see the image, the screen reader can read the description.

+3. How would you explain the concept of a variable to someone new to programming?

+Brit used the metaphor of a variable being like a jar that you put a label on and put it on the shelf.
+A variable is a container for information, and it can be re-named and re-assigned as needed.

+4. What is the purpose of using functions in code?

+Functions are like minature programs that accomplish taks, and ideally they can be re-used for different tasks.

+5. How do you access a key inside of an object inside of an array?

+Two ways to access a key inside the object:

+bracket notataion []
+and dot notation array.firstName

+You are expected to be able to answer questions in these areas.
+Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Project Set-Up